-Pittsburgh’s colleges and universities play a vital role in the city’s success, from developing the next generation of leaders to generating breakthrough discoveries.
+Pittsburgh’s colleges and universities play a vital role in the city’s success, from developing the next generation of leaders to generating breakthough discoveries.
 Similarly, Pittsburgh’s institutions of higher education have accepted responsibility for leading the way in reducing greenhouse gas emissions and banded together to form The Higher Education Climate Consortium (HECC) to cooperatively implement recommendations.
-HECC meets quarterly in an effort to address the short-term (within 2 years), medium-term (within 5 years) and long-term (beyond 5 years) recommendations on how colleges, universities and their 70,000 students can reduce their greenhouse gas emissions.
-For Pittsburgh Climate Action Plan, Version 2.0, HECC developed a series of recommendations addressing energy use, transportation, recycling & waste management, and general sustainability.
+HECC meets quarterly in an effort to address the short-term (less than 2 years), medium-term (2 to 5 years) and long-term (more than 5 years) recommendations on how colleges, universities and their 70,000 students can reduce their greenhouse gas emissions.

 The HECC member schools span the breadth of Pittsburgh’s neighborhoods and student cultures.
 The schools’ united commitment to reduce their greenhouse gas emissions reflects established initiatives on each campus.
-For instance, while the Art Institute’s students are engaged in environmental community service, the Community College of Allegheny County has launched The Green Institute to teach sustainability classes, Chatham University recently opened its School of Sustainability, Carnegie Mellon University has eleven LEED certified buildings, Duquesne University won the EPA Energy Star Award for its cogeneration plant, the University of Pittsburgh recently opened its ultra-low emission steam plant, Point Park University’s new dance complex is certified LEED Gold, and the list goes on.
+For instance, while the Art Institute’s students are engaged in environmental community service, the Community College of Allegheny County has launched The Green Institute to teach sustainability classes, Chatham University recently opened its School of Sustainability, Carnegie Mellon University has six LEED certified buildings and three more pursuing certification, Duquesne University won the EPA Energy Star Award for its cogeneration plant, the University of Pittsburgh is opening its ultra-low emission steam plant, Point Park University’s new dance complex is certified LEED Gold, and the list goes on.